 Jessie Kushner has worked with teens, young adults, families, and professionals for almost 30 years through employment at Outward Bound and other wilderness programs within the juvenile corrections system.
-At Outward Bound Jessie developed and directed the Intercept Program for at-risk teens and families, pioneered programming for at-risk girls, instructed numerous semester courses for college-aged students, and introduced and implemented restorative justice principles and practices into the curriculum nationwide.
-Jessie has worked in numerous roles for both wilderness and urban centers within the Outward Bound system, and was honored to participate in a facilitator training for Outward Bound Center for Peacebuilding.
+While at Outward Bound, Jessie developed curriculum and directed the Intercept Program for at-risk teens and families, pioneered programming for at-risk teen girls, instructed numerous semester courses for college-aged students, and introduced and implemented restorative justice principles and practices into the educational curriculum nationwide.
+Jessie has worked in numerous roles for both wilderness and urban centers within the Outward Bound system across the United States, and was honored to participate in a facilitator training with Outward Bound Center for Peacebuilding.
 Jessie has also served as a national staff trainer for Outward Bound.

 In 2011, Jessie co-founded the non-profit Forward Learning Youth & Young Adults (FLYY) to help youth and families that were marginalized, overlooked, and not effectively reached by or able to access existing community resources.
-This innovative program combined key components for healing that are rarely if ever offered together through a single organization: a wilderness expedition, parent skill development and support groups, as well as critical, post-expedition aftercare.
-At FLYY, Jessie has held multiple roles such as Executive Director, Course Director, Field Instructor, Staff Trainer, Parent Group Facilitator, and Mentor.
+This innovative program combined key components for healing that are rarely if ever offered together through a single organization: a lengthy wilderness expedition, parent skill development and support groups, as well as critical, post-expedition aftercare located at a drop-in center.
+The curriculum for programming centered around a restorative framework and practices.
+At FLYY, Jessie has held multiple roles: Co-Founder, Executive Director, Course Director, Field Instructor, Staff Trainer, Parent Group Facilitator, Circle Keeper, Mediator, and Mentor.
 Beginning in 2015, Jessie partnered with experienced Native American professionals whom helped FLYY elevate its required cultural competency to support Native American teens and families.
 Subsequently, Jessie and the FLYY team spearheaded “FLYY Tribal”, which was characterized as a multi-faceted wilderness program with added culturally responsive components for Native American youth and families.
-Running year-round for six-years, FLYY’s wilderness expedition program offered high-risk youth and families a way to discover and develop character and resiliency and proved to be a life-changing catalyst for hundreds of individuals and their families throughout the state of Wisconsin.
+Running year-round for six-years, FLYY’s wilderness expedition program offered high-risk youth and families a way to discover and develop character and resiliency, and proved to be a life-changing catalyst for hundreds of individuals and their families throughout the state of Wisconsin.

-Jessie has extensive training and expertise in the areas of: rapport, conflict management and resolution, restorative justice, communication, racial justice, group culture, family systems, assessment, and risk management.
-She has worked in the wilderness in all seasons in a variety of landscapes, community service organizations, community centers, and with numerous companies and organizations.
+Jessie has extensive training and expertise in the areas of: rapport; conflict management and transformation; restorative justice principles and practices; curriculum development, design, and implementation; communication; racial justice; group culture; family systems; assessment; violence prevention; and risk management.
+She has worked in the wilderness in all seasons in a variety of landscapes and regions of the United States, community service organizations, urban community centers, and with numerous companies and organizations.
 Jessie received her B.A. in Outdoor Education in 1993, is a Wilderness First Responder, and is CPR & SCAN-MRT certified.
 She also received her training as a mediator at from the UW-Wisconsin Continuing Studies, and as a Circle Keeper from the Minnesota Department of Education & Legal Rights Center.
-Jessie is currently focused on helping Native American tribes develop and/or enhance their own wilderness programs and furthering her work with FLYY’s Dialogue and Conflict Transformation services.

 Troy has worked with teens and young adults for over 20 years in varying capacities.
 Troy has used the following settings to do his work: group homes, the Colorado mountains, the lakes and rivers of northern Wisconsin and Minnesota, and the National Parks trail systems.
 He has been the Director of the Trinity Ranch Youth Camp and Retreat Center as well as a supervisor of the Wisconsin Conservation Corps trails crews.
 Troy is inspired by youth and is driven to use his own life experiences and knowledge to help teens and young adults navigate the numerous challenges and obstacles they face daily.
 Troy has extensive wilderness expedition knowledge and a passion for teaching and passing on that knowledge to others.
 He has a specialty for surveying wilderness areas to tribes or groups interested in building their own expedition programs.
 He is a Wilderness First Responder, and is CPR and SCAN-MRT certified.